Urethral Stricture

 How is a urethral sticture diagnosed?

-Book an appointment to discuss urethral stricture with one of our Urologists.
+Discuss urethral strictures with one of our Urologists